Jean-Paul Rodrigue (2017), New York:

 becomes a commercial and trade development tools that jointly

 increase imports, exports and intermodal terminal use.
+It is

 location actively integrated within supply chain management practices,